kara-heilemann/EEB5300_KCKH/README.md

  ```

- The full shell script for the MaSuRCA assembly of the raw and unclassified reads is here.
+ The full shell script for the MaSuRCA assembly of the raw and unclassified reads is https://github.com/kara-heilemann/EEB5300_KCKH/blob/master/MaSuRCA.sh.